-Language barrier?
-It's no problem with the Translate app on iOS 14!
+Encountering a language barrier?
+Break out the Translate app on iPhone!

-When Apple launched iOS 14, it brought about many welcome new features, such as widgets on the Home screen and the App Library, a compact UI for incoming phone calls and Siri, and tons of Messages improvements.
-But another big addition is the Translate app, as I mentioned in my iOS 14 review.
+When Apple released iOS 14, we got a built-in Translate app on our best iPhone, eliminating the need to download a third-party translation app.
+And with iPadOS 15, Translate is now on our favorite iPad too.
+While a lot of us may not have done much travel lately, you never know when you'll encounter a language barrier with someone new, even if it's somewhere local.

-Even though a lot of us may not have done a lot of traveling in the past year, the Translate app is going to be one of those invaluable tools when we can roam abroad without worry again.
-Here's everything you need to know about how to use the Translate app for iPhone.
+Here's everything you need to know about how to use the Translate app for iPhone and iPad.

-In order to use the Translate app for iPhone, you'll need to have the best iPhone running iOS 14 on it.
-Translate is not available on the iPad or iPod touch.
-The following is a list of iPhones that are capable of running iOS 14:
+In order to use the Translate app on your iPhone, you need to have at least iOS 14 or later running on it.
+The following is a list of iPhones that will have Translate, as long as you have the correct iOS version:

 - iPhone 12 Pro Max